Egorikhin/angular/aio/content/guide/form-validation.md

 ```

 ### Implementing Custom Async Validator
 In the following section, validation is performed asynchronously to ensure that our heroes pick an alter ego that is not already taken.
-New heroes are constantly enlisting and old heroes are leaving the service.
+New heroes are letantly enlisting and old heroes are leaving the service.
 That means that we do not have the list of available alter egos ahead of time.

 To validate the potential alter ego, we need to consult a central database of all currently enlisted heroes.
 The process is asynchronous, so we need a special validator for that.